coderefinery/git-intro/content/branches.md

 (instead of creating an explicit merge commit).
 **Note that rebasing changes history and should not be done on public commits!**
 1. Create a new branch, and make a couple of commits on it.
-2. Switch back to `master`, and make a couple of commits on it.
+2. Switch back to `main`, and make a couple of commits on it.
 3. Inspect the situation with `git graph`.
-4. Now rebase the new branch on top of `master` by first switching to the new branch, and then `git rebase master`.
+4. Now rebase the new branch on top of `main` by first switching to the new branch, and then `git rebase main`.
 5. Inspect again the situation with `git graph`.
 Notice that the commit hashes have changed - think about why!

   ```{solution}